 4. Your complaint will be investigated

-Within seven days (7) of receiving your complaint, the Service Manager will make enquiries about the circumstances of your complaint and talk to anyone who either saw, or were involved in, or can provide information about what happened.
+Within seven days (7) of receiving your complaint, the Service Manager will make inquiries about the circumstances of your complaint and talk to anyone who either saw, or was involved in, or can provide information about what happened.

 5. You will be informed of the progress of your Complaint